Adaptively Weighted Data Augmentation Consistency Regularization for Robust Optimization under Concept Shift: Introduction

-Prior work addressing the issue of subpopulation shift has focused on hard thresholding the loss to discard label-sparse samples.
-These works include the Trimmed Loss Estimator~\citep{shen2019learning}, MKL-SGD~\citep{pmlr-v108-shah20a}, Ordered SGD~\citep{kawaguchi2020ordered}, and the quantile-based Kacmarz algorithm~\citep{haddock_quantile-based_2020}.
-However, by completely discarding the samples from some subpopulations (\eg samples with label corruption estimated by their losses) at each iteration, information in the discarded data is lost, and sample efficiency is reduced.
-To incorporate the information from both subpopulations, the papers~\citep{wang_iterative_2018,sagawa2019distributionally} propose to relax the hard thresholding operation to soft thresholding.
-However, diminishing the weights assigned to subpopulations of data according to the properties of their labels reduces the importance of the data and labels \emph{simultaneously}.
-This is still not ideal, and suggests that learning efficiency may be further improved by exploiting the uniformity of data and the separation of labels separately.
+We formulate the mixture of label-sparse and label-dense samples as a concept shift --- a type of distribution shift in the conditional distribution of labels given features $P\rsep{\yb}{\xb}$.
+Coping with concept shifts, prior works have focused on adaptively truncating (hard-thresholding) the empirical loss associated with label-sparse samples.
+These include the Trimmed Loss Estimator~\citep{shen2019learning}, MKL-SGD~\citep{pmlr-v108-shah20a}, Ordered SGD~\citep{kawaguchi2020ordered}, and the quantile-based Kacmarz algorithm~\citep{haddock_quantile-based_2020}.
+Alternatively, another line of works~\citep{wang_iterative_2018,sagawa2019distributionally} proposes to relax the hard-thresholding operation to soft-thresholding by down-weighting instead of truncating the less informative samples.
+However, diminishing sample weights reduces the importance of both the features and the labels simultaneously, which is still not ideal as the potentially valuable information in the features of the label-sparse samples may not be fully used.

-Instead of thresholding or down-weighting the label-sparse samples, we propose to incorporate the image inputs to these samples via \emph{augmentation consistency regularization}.
-Consistency regularization~\citep{bachman2014learning,laine2016temporal,sohn2020fixmatch} aims to learn the proximity $d(x,x')$ between data augmentations corresponding to the same samples $x \sim x'$ (e.g., $x'$ is a rotation of $x$); consistency regularization has become a powerful strategy for utilizing unlabeled data recently.
-For medical imaging tasks, consistency regularization has been extensively studied in the semi-supervised learning setting~\citep{bortsova2019semi,zhao2019data,li2020transformation,wang2021deep,zhang2021multi,zhou2021ssmd,basak2022embarrassingly}.
-In contrast to these works, we will explore the potency of consistency regularization in the \emph{fully supervised setting}---leveraging the spare information in all image inputs, regardless of their label subpopulations.
+For further exploitation of the feature of training samples, we propose the incorporation of \emph{data augmentation consistency regularization} on label-sparse samples.
+As a prevalent strategy for utilizing unlabeled data, consistency regularization~\citep{bachman2014learning,laine2016temporal,sohn2020fixmatch} encourages data augmentations of the same samples to lie in the vicinity of each other on a proper manifold.
+For medical imaging segmentation, consistency regularization has been extensively studied in the semi-supervised learning setting~\citep{bortsova2019semi,zhao2019data,li2020transformation,wang2021deep,zhang2021multi,zhou2021ssmd,basak2022embarrassingly} as a strategy for overcoming label scarcity.
+Nevertheless, unlike general vision tasks, for medical image segmentation, the scantiness of unlabeled image data can also be a problem due to regulations and privacy considerations~\cite{karimi2020deep}, which makes it worthwhile to reminisce the more classical supervised learning setting.
+In contrast to the aforementioned semi-supervised strategies, we explore the potency of consistency regularization in the \emph{supervised learning} setting by leveraging the information in the features of label-sparse samples via data augmentation consistency regularization.